Skip to content

 Grade 1 safes and fire safes according to EN 1143-1

-Partial access refers to the creation of a limited opening, while full access means complete access to the contents, for example by opening the door or creating a larger opening.
+Under EN 1143-1, burglary resistance is expressed in Resistance Units (RU).
+For a Grade 1 safe, the resistance level is 50 RU for partial access and 80 RU for full access.
+Partial access refers to the creation of a limited opening through which a hand can be inserted, while full access implies complete access to the contents, for example by opening the door or creating a larger opening.

 Burglary resistance grades and test methods according to EN 1143-1